 Throughout Europe, many of the restaurants frequented by the locals will display their menus on chalk boards that are changed every day - they use the freshest ingredients and those are always changing!
 Even better- tapas restaurants sometimes don't have menus at all!

 This is admittedly difficult to do, certainly on your first few days in a city.
 However, as more time goes by, you'll get better at separating locals from tourists.
 Another, less nice, way to do it, is to say to avoid places that are visibly full of other tourists - see previous information above.

-Anyway, one easy way to do this is at lunch - seek out restaurants with people who are dressed for work!
+One easy way to do this is at lunch: seek out restaurants with people who are dressed for work!
 If you're in, for example, the City of London, look for those chic Londoners in their impossibly slimly cut suits - rather than somewhere full of people hauling around suitcases and A-Zs.
 In Italy and France, look for people drinking tiny glasses of wine (and often smoking) at lunch (for my European friends - this is why we love you!
-But Americans don't generally drink at lunch, unless it's Saturday or a very special occasion, because we are a bit uptight about that sort of thing :)).
+But Americans don't generally drink at lunch, unless it's Saturday or a very special occasion).

-Do keep in mind, places full of locals will provide infinitely better food and an undoubtedly more friendly experience, but remember - the staff are less likely to speak English (they surely can still get you what you need) and they may be less "friendly."
+Do keep in mind, places full of locals likely will provide infinitely better food and an undoubtedly more authentic experience, but remember - the staff are less likely to speak English (they surely can still get you what you need) and they may be less "friendly."
+If you're concerned about this, definitely check-out my tips on How to Charm the French.
 Don't be intimidated, as long as you are dressed appropriately, if it's a formal place.
-If you're concerned about this, definitely check-out my tips on How to Charm the French.

-If you're unsure what to do for lunch, feeling jet-lagged, stressed, or in the midst of a family meltdown, these are such a great option - you won't break the bank, you won't waste time or money on a restaurant that isn't great, and you can always get a fancier dinner that evening with the money you've saved!
+If you're unsure what to do for lunch, feeling jet-lagged, stressed, or in the midst of a family meltdown, Pret and Paul are great options.
+You won't break the bank, you won't waste time or money on a restaurant that isn't great, and you can always get a fancier dinner that evening with the money you've saved!